-- (d) the IAC's duties, powers and functions include providing market expertise and advice to the HKEx Board on investments of HKEx, including advice on investment policies, asset allocation and selection of fund managers and custodians. - 2.8 HKEx has three consultative panels, namely (a) Cash Market Consultative Panel; (b) Derivatives Market Consultative Panel; and (c) Clearing Consultative Panel, each chaired by a member of the HKEx Board and comprised of a cross-section of appropriate market participants and acting as the advisory bodies to provide market expertise and advice relating to the cash market, derivatives market and clearing business respectively. - 2.9 As mentioned, HKEx is subject to the Listing Rules including the Corporate Governance Code.
-Similar to other listed companies, HKEx is expected to: keep the market and shareholders informed of price sensitive information in a timely manner; disclose and, where appropriate, obtain shareholders' approval in respect of important acquisitions and disposals; publish financial information on an annual and semi-annual basis (HKEx elects to do so on a quarterly basis); and overall observe a high standard of corporate governance.
+- (d) the RC is responsible for the formulation of remuneration policy and the guidelines for the recruitment and remuneration of directors and senior management for the HKEX Board's approval.
+The RC reviews the remuneration of the HKEX Board directors annually with reference to companies of comparable business or scale.
+Any change to the remuneration is subject to HKEX shareholders' approval; and - (e) the IAC's duties, powers and functions include providing market expertise and advice to the HKEX Board on investments of HKEX, including advice on investment policies, asset allocation and selection of fund managers and custodians. - 2.8 HKEX has three consultative panels, namely (a) Cash Market Consultative Panel; (b) Derivatives Market Consultative Panel; and (c) Clearing Consultative Panel, each chaired by a member of the HKEX Board and comprised of a cross-section of appropriate market participants and acting as the advisory bodies to provide market expertise and advice relating to the cash market, derivatives market and clearing business respectively. - 2.9 As mentioned, HKEX is subject to the Listing Rules including the Corporate Governance Code.
+Similar to other listed companies, HKEX is expected to (a) keep the market and shareholders informed of price sensitive information in a timely manner; (b) disclose and, where appropriate, obtain shareholders' approval in respect of important acquisitions and disposals; (c) publish financial information on an annual and semi-annual basis (HKEX elects to do so on a quarterly basis); and (d) overall observe a high standard of corporate governance.